langchain4j/langchain4j/README.md

     String translate(@V("text") String text, @V("language") String language);
 }

 Translator translator = AiServices.create(Translator.class, model);

 String translation = translator.translate("Hello, how are you?", "Italian");
 // Ciao, come stai?
 ```
+## Code examples
+Please see more examples of how LangChain4j can be used [here](https://github.com/langchain4j/langchain4j-examples/tree/main/src/main/java).

 ## Project goals
 The goal of this project is to simplify the integration of AI capabilities into your Java application.
 This can be